Chibi Godzilla Raids Again: Main (Toho Big Five)

-He is a irradiated amphibious dinosaurian creature and the son of a colossal Godzilla who hopes to grow up to be recognized by him.
+He is an irradiated amphibious dinosaurian creature and the son of a colossal Godzilla who hopes to grow up to be recognized by him.
 A dweller of Monster Island who is acquainted with its inhabitants, he and the newcomer Chibi Mechagodzilla make a duo exploring the area's quirks.
 He is based on Godzilla Junior from Heisei-era Godzilla film series and his second form is based on Godzilla's second form from Shin Godzilla.